Cap-go/docs/self-hosted/auto-update/README.md

 }
 ```

+> 🚧 In android it's not allowed to request to http, for testing purposes [allow it](https://stackoverflow.com/questions/45940861/android-8-cleartext-http-traffic-not-permitted)

 ### Update API

 The plugin will do POST call to your API each time the app is open, with this body: